mikeaco/FinalProject_4501/README.md

 # MUTaTe Pathogenetic SEQuences

+The purpose of this project is to simulate pathogenic mutations given a sequence of DNA and its history of mutation rates at each loci in its DNA sequence to determine if it is possible to predict future mutations.
+While mutations are generally considered to be random, there are factors that influence mutation rates at specific loci.
+This can be seen when look at historical envolutionary records for dengue virus, where mutation rates at specific loci appear to have much high incidents of nucleotide changes.
+It is important to note that some mutations, which occur at the nucleotide level, may not propogate to the amino acid level, thus not impacting fitness.
+If it is possible to accurately predict mutation rates at specific loci, the findings in the project may be useful to pharmaceutical companies who design vaccines.
+It can be speculated that such companies would like to anticipate where the most likely mutations are to occur for pathogenic targets.

 This is a command line file.
 It will take in some required information and return mutated files.

 How to use: